Armenian Nuclear Power Plant: Discussions on possible third unit

 In February 2009, the government announced a tender for a new 1000 MWe unit.
 In May 2009, Australian company Worley Parsons was chosen to administer the project, and a $460 million management contract was signed in June.
 Legislation providing for the construction of up to 1200 MWe of new nuclear capacity at Metsamor from one or more reactors was passed in June 2009.

 In December 2009, the government approved the establishment of JV Metzamorenergoatom, a 50-50 Russian-Armenian joint stock company set up by the Ministry of Energy and Natural Resources with Atomstroyexport, with shares offered to other investors.
 This will build a 1060 MWe AES-92 unit (with a VVER-1000 model V-392 reactor) with a service life of 60 years at Metsamor.
 In March 2010 an agreement was signed with Rosatom to provide the V-392 reactor equipment for it.
 In August 2010, an intergovernmental agreement was signed to provide that the Russian party will build at least one VVER-1000 reactor, supply nuclear fuel for it and decommission it.
 Construction was to commence in 2012 or early 2013 and is expected to cost US$5 billion.
 The customer and owner of new reactors, as well as electricity generated, will be Metzamorenergoatom, and Atomstroyexport will be the principal contractor.
 Armenia undertakes to buy all electricity produced at commercial rates, enabling investors' return on capital, for 20 years.
 Metzamorenergoatom is to fund not less than 40% of the construction, and early in 2012, Russia agreed to finance 50%.
 The latest date for commissioning is 2019–20.

 As of 2015, construction of a new nuclear unit was still being considered, though plans were delayed due to the Fukushima crisis.
 A medium power design of about 600 MWe is now the preferred option.

 By 2023, the Ministry of Territorial Administration and Infrastructure was weighing the choice of Russian dual 1200MW, 1000/1400MW South Korean, French, or American small modular reactor designs.
 The Armenian government intended to select a capacity by year-end 2023.
 Under an agreement with Russia, construction work was predicted to begin by the end of 2024 or early 2025.

+In 2026, Armenia decided its new nuclear power plant will be a small modular reactor, and proposals from Russia, United States, China, South Korea and France will be considered, with a final decision made by 2027.